AtlasOfLivingAustralia/authoritative-lists/README.md

 ## Conservation Lists
-[Conservation lists](https://lists.ala.org.au/public/speciesLists?listType=eq:CONSERVATION_LIST&isAuthoritative=eq:true) are for each state plus the national EPBC list.
+[Conservation lists](https://lists.ala.org.au/public/speciesLists?isAuthoritative=eq:true&isThreatened=eq:true) are for each state plus the national EPBC list.

+These Lists are used for the `stateConservation` and `countryConservation` fields:
+- flagged isThreatened
+- flagged isAuthoritative
+- region field provided
+Only these 3 are required for stateConservation and countryConservation

 Conservation lists contain the fields `status` and `sourceStatus`, the former usually representing a final parsed IUCN like vocabulary to enable faceting, and the latter containing the raw values provided by the state jurisdiction.